AntonioDelgadoMadrona/Cap-Podcast_Test/README.md

 PERFORMANCE

-To run the project on port 5173 i's necessary to go to the root of the project and execute "npm run dev".
-And go to http://127.0.0.1:5173/, Youe will see the application
+To run the project on port 5173 it's necessary go to the root of the project and execute "npm run dev".
+If you go to http://127.0.0.1:5173/, You will see the application.

 TESTING